Colorists are essential to the filmmaking process. They ensure that the images you see on screen are the best quality possible.

 The median annual wage for a film colorist is $62,500.
 The average reported salary for a film colorist is $63,000 per year.

 Film colorists have several tools at their disposal when working in visual media.
-Some of these include: telecine machines; nonlinear editing systems; digital audio workstations
+These include telecine machines, nonlinear editing systems, and digital audio workstations.

 What Is A Colorist In Animation?